Vasily Yakemenko: Political career

+Later career

 2025 interview

 On January 5, 2025, Yakemenko sat in Moscow for an interview with Russian YouTuber Stanislav Rozhenkov.
 Initially, the interview attracted little attention, but it reached a wide audience the following weekend due to its controversial content.
 In the interview, Yekemenko labeled himself a "crook" who had "made a hell of a lot of money" from Nashi, stating that the youth movement was dissolved because it failed to do "what it was paid for", for instance, suppressing the 2011 Russian Protests.
 Yakemenko also stated that he did not believe in the concept of Russia "as a nation", rather conceiving of the country as consisting of millions of "individual, scared people".
 He also expressed pity for Vladimir Putin and participants in the Special military operation, and labeled the government in which he had worked "degenerate" and corrupt.

 The interview caused furore in Russia.
 Aleksandr Dugin called Yakemenko "a real bastard" on Telegram.
 State Duma deputy Biysultan Khamzaev petitioned the Federal Investigative Committee to investigate Yakemenko's remarks, citing his "boorish" and "baseless" accusations against the Russian Government.

+On November 3, 2025, Yakemenko was doused with ryazhenka outside the Emerald Hotel in Saint Petersburg.
+The unregistered party The Other Russia of E.V.
+Limonov claimed responsibility, stating that the attack was carried out by a Nazbol cadre in response to Yakemenko's claims in the interview.
+The Other Russia activists attacked Yakemenko's brother, Boris, in a similar incident the prior June.

 Personal life

 Yakemenko has married twice, and has two children.
 His second wife, Maria Soboleva, is the head of Rosmolodyozh's fitness initiative "Run After Me".
 In 2002, he graduated from Moscow State Social University.
-In a 2025 interview, he stated that his wife had a lover, but that he didn't mind, as he saw her joy as a priority in the relationship.
+In his 2025 interview, he stated that he and his wife engaged in relationships outside of marriage.